sergeivavilov/CKAD-Practice-Exam-Lab-/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-9. 50% !!!!!
+9.

-v Modify the existing Deployment so that privelege escalation is forbidden for its containers x Modify the existing Deployment so that its containers run with user ID '20000'
+v Modify the existing Deployment so that privelege escalation is forbidden for its containers v Modify the existing Deployment so that its containers run with user ID '20000'